good-loop/doc/pages/policy/disciplinary-procedure.md

 ## 2. Principles

- - Our first priority is the well-being of the people involved.
+ - Our first priority is the well-being of the people involved (which includes the staff member being disciplined, though not at the expense of any victims).
  - If possible, disciplinary measures should be corrective rather than punitive.
  - Informal action will be considered, where appropriate, to resolve problems.
  - No disciplinary action will be taken against an employee until the case has been fully investigated, except for reasonable actions to protect other employees.